ni/install-systemlink-enterprise/guide/configuration/common-configuration.md

 The Systemlink Enterprise Application requires three routable host names:

-- A hostname for the SystemLink UI.
+- A host name for the SystemLink UI.
     - Requires interactive authentication by a user.
     - Configured using the `global.hosts` value in the Helm chart.
-- A hostname for the SystemLink API.
+- A host name for the SystemLink API.
     - Requires API key authentication for programmatic access to the application.
     - Configured using the `global.apiHosts` value in the Helm chart.
-- A hostname for the API for the hosted MinIO instance.
+- A host name for the API for the hosted MinIO instance.
     - Authentication is handled by MinIO.
     - Configured using the `minio.apiIngress.hostname` value in the Helm chart.

 It is possible, but not required, to expose the MinIO API from the application.
-If this is enabled, a fourth hostname will be required.
+If this is enabled, a fourth host name will be required.

 A common approach for selecting host names is to start with a base name, e.g. `systemlink` which is added to your chosen domain.
 For example:

 `systemlink.myorganization.org`

-This will be the UI hostname.
+This will be the UI host name.
 The other host names can then be built off of this base value:

 - `systemlink-api.myorganization.org`
 - `systemlink-minio-api.myorganization.org`